 - 2: Maternal and fetal positions and how they support, or hinder, birth

-- In this lesson you will learn about the different positions that the baby can assume during the end of pregnancy and how these may affect labour.
+In this lesson you will learn about the different positions that the baby can assume during the end of pregnancy and how these may affect labour.
 You will also learn how the position of the mother influences the position of the baby both before and during birth.
-The aim of this is to begin to have some ideas for helping the baby to assume the “optimal” position
+The aim of this is to begin to have some ideas for helping the baby to assume the “optimal” position for birth.

 - 3: Shiatsu and massage techniques: points and holds